Jeremy-Run/myrrh/README.md

 >>> [user.LoginTimes() >= 5] execute result is: true
 >>> [user.OrderTimes() >= 1] execute result is: true
 >>> [user.CommentTimes() >= 1] execute result is: true
 >>> Congrats!
-You have completed the activity and received 10% Off Coupon reward
+You have completed the activity and received Ten percent off coupon reward
 >>> The requirement execute result is: true
 >>> End of requirement execution......
 ```